How to Reseal a Wine Bottle

 A rubber stopper is a great reusable option for resealing a wine bottle.
 They are made to fit the opening of a wine bottle, and they grip the inside of the bottle to keep air from getting in, slowing down the oxidation process.
 Rubber stoppers also require minimal effort, since you only need to press it down into the bottle opening.
 They tend to be a popular option, as they are available in a variety of colors and are affordable, so you can purchase some extra stoppers to keep on hand.

 Another way to seal your bottle of wine and slow down the oxidation process is by using a reusable vacuum pump.
 This handy tool also uses rubber stoppers; however, the stoppers are unique in that they allow for air to be vacuumed out of the bottle with the manual pump.
+Just place the special rubber stopper in the opening of the bottle and pump the air out to form a seal.
 The process requires minimal effort and may help extend the storage time of your bottle of wine even further.

 How to Store an Open Bottle of Wine